 Drummer and founding member Mick Fleetwood was sure this album would be a hit, but was worried that Warner Brothers Records wouldn't promote it properly.
 He went to the head of the label and insisted that they either give it a big push or let another record company have it.
 Warner Brothers promoted it heavily and the album went to #1 in the US.

 Smashing Pumpkins, who recorded it for their 1994 album Pisces Iscariot and included it in their 2001 Greatest Hits album.
+This was the first rendition of the song to chart, reaching #30 US.

 The Dixie Chicks performed their version at the Grammy awards in 2003.
 They won three awards that year, including Best Country Album.